empathicqubit/vscode-cc65-debugger/README.md

 ## Additional Credits (see also LICENSE.md)

+* **Compilation**: A modified version of [CC65](https://github.com/empathicqubit/cc65) is included with this project, in order to generate detailed type information at compile time.
 * **Assembly syntax highlighting**: Borrowed from [tlgkccampbell/code-ca65](https://github.com/tlgkccampbell/code-ca65)
 * **Font**: Font for the screen text viewer is generated using [atbrask/c64ttf](https://github.com/atbrask/c64ttf)
 * **Icon**: Based on a character that appears on the box art for **Bug Blaster**.